 Law Need Based Scholarships

 A limited number of Need Based Scholarships may be available each year for second and third year law students.
 Applications are submitted by letter to the law school's Senior Associate Dean of Students.
 The deadline in June is announced each year by email to all continuing students.
 The applicant must have filed a Free Application for Federal Student Aid (FAFSA) as well as submitted an Institutional Application for Financial Aid (FAAPP) for the following academic year via their DrexelOne account (http://one.drexel.edu).
-International students are eligible for these awards but must check first with the law school financial aid office for alternative application instructions.

 Managing Your Drexel Financial Aid Account